Policy last updated

 Schools and school staff (including principals, school staff, health and wellbeing staff, administration staff) can support the delivery of Smile Squad by promoting the program to the school community.

 Smile Squad have developed a communications toolkit that can be found on the Dental Health Services Victoria .
-The toolkit is designed to support schools promote the program through various school communication channels when schools commence participation in the program.
+The toolkit is designed to support schools to promote the program through various school communication channels when schools commence participation in the program.
 The toolkit includes:

 - a selection of key messages